 All employees continuously employed for 26 weeks have the right to request flexible working, i.e. to change the hours/times they work or their work location, irrespective of their caring responsibilities.
 Although compensation for non-compliance, or for a decision based on incorrect facts, is capped at eight weeks’ pay, victimisation, sex discrimination and unfair dismissal claims may also be brought following an employer’s refusal to grant the employee’s request.

-Eligible employees can take unpaid parental leave to look after their child’s welfare.
-They can take up to 18 weeks’ leave for each child and adopted child, up to their 18th birthday.
-The limit on how much parental leave each parent can take in a year is four weeks for each child (unless the employer agrees otherwise).
-The employee’s employment rights (such as the right to holiday and to return to a job) are protected during parental leave.
+Unpaid parental leave: eligible employees can take unpaid parental leave to look after their child’s welfare; up to 18 weeks’ leave for each child and adopted child, up to their 18th birthday.
+The limit on how much parental leave each parent can take in a year is 4 weeks for each child (unless the employer agrees otherwise).

-All employees are entitled to reasonable unpaid time off work to deal with an emergency involving a dependant (for example, if a dependant falls ill or is injured, if care arrangements break down, or to arrange or attend a dependant’s funeral).
+Time off for dependants: all employees are entitled to reasonable unpaid time off work to deal with an emergency involving a dependant (e.g., if a dependant falls ill or is injured, if care arrangements break down, or to arrange or attend a dependant’s funeral).

-Employees can take time off work for certain public duties.
-All employees have to be allowed time off for jury duties/service.
+Time off for public duties: all employees have to be allowed time off for jury duties/service.
 Employers do not have to pay employees for time spent on public duties or jury service, but some choose to do so.

 Pensions: Mandatory and Typically Provided